-Definition of Rolling Returns
+Definition of Rolling Returns§

 Rolling returns are annualized average returns calculated for a series of consecutive periods within a given investment timeframe.
 These returns smooth out the volatility and fluctuations that occur within individual time frames, offering investors a clearer lens through which to assess long-term portfolio or fund performance.
 Unlike one-off performance figures, rolling returns factor in multiple periods, thus ensuring you don’t judge a portfolio’s performance based on a mere snapshot.

-Rolling Returns |
+Rolling Returns | Trailing Returns |

-Focus on returns for a specific historical timeframe |
+Focus on averages over multiple periods | Focus on returns for a specific historical timeframe |

-Potentially more volatile results |
+Smoother performance insights | Potentially more volatile results |

-Good for quick, snapshot assessments |
+Useful for trend analysis | Good for quick, snapshot assessments |

-Key Characteristics of Rolling Returns
+Key Characteristics of Rolling Returns§

 - They are typically applied to multi-year periods to consider historical context.